 The original design was for a series of artist’s studios, a home-school room and a guest house, with the ability to be transformed into a single-family home (this has since been completed).
 There are three main areas of the project: the restored tack room, now guest house; the main building, containing 3 large spaces plus bathroom, kitchen, storage, mechanical equipment; and a small separate building that was originally designed as a stone-carving studio.

 The building form reflects the geological history of the surrounding environment, an ancient inland sea-bed and extinct volcanic dikes which pre-date the Rocky Mountains.
-The opening between the stone carving studio next to the main building represents the tectonic upheaval of the land and also frames the extraordinary sky-dome of Northern New Mexico.
+The stone carving studio next to the main building represents the tectonic upheaval of the land and also frames the extraordinary sky-dome of Northern New Mexico.

 This is another home that I built with my own hands, and the help of others.
 The construction system is straw-bale within a wood-frame wall-structure on a concrete foundation and slab and conventional wood framed flat roofs.
 The exterior finish material is cement stucco, respecting the local architectural vernacular.
 The straw and stucco materials lent themselves well to a Dr. Seuss-like architecture.